Azure/azure-iot-sdk-java/device/iot-device-client/devdoc/requirement_docs/com/microsoft/azure/iothub/transport/amqps/amqpsdevicetelemetry_requirements.md

 ## Overview

-Child class of DeviceOperations to provide telemetry specific attributes and objects for Device Client.
+Child class of AmqpsDeviceOperations to provide telemetry specific attributes and objects for Device Client.

 ## References